- 1 in 2 people in the UK born after 1960 will be diagnosed with some form of cancer during their lifetime.

 - Around 7 million smokers in 2012 in the UK started smoking before the age of 18.

-- Around 150,000 children aged 11-15 started smoking in 2012 in the UK but the number of new childhood smokers each year is falling.
+- An average of 136,500 children aged 11-15 started smoking each year between 2012 and 2014 in the UK but the number of new childhood smokers each year is falling.

 - Alcohol causes an estimated 4% of all cancer cases in the UK each year.

 - Nearly 6 in 10 adults in Great Britain drank alcohol at least once in the past week.

 - Alcohol drinking prevalence among adults in Great Britain peaks in middle-age.

 - Alcohol drinking prevalence among adults in Great Britain has decreased since 2005, this is mainly due to declining prevalence among younger adults.

 - Around half of adults in Great Britain who drank alcohol at least once in the past week exceeded the recommended daily alcohol limit on their heaviest drinking day.

 - Alcohol drinking prevalence among adults in Great Britain is higher in employed people compared with unemployed or economically inactive people.

 - Under 1 in 10 children aged 11-15 in England drank alcohol at least once in the past week.
 Alcohol drinking prevalence in children increases with age, and rates have decreased since 2003.